-English Language and Literature majors have rich opportunities to explore their studies hands-on, both abroad and in the classroom.
+English language and literature majors have rich opportunities to explore their studies hands-on, both abroad and in the classroom.

-Studying Poetry in Mexico
+Study Poetry in Mexico

 San Miguel de Allende, a city painted red, yellow, and orange, looks like a gorgeous flame miraculously given permanent form.